dldinternet-lvs/terraform-aws-github-oidc/README.md

 The module can manage the following:

 - The OpenID Connect identity provider for GitHub in your AWS account (via a submodule).
-- A role and assume role policy to check to check OIDC claims.
+- A role and assume role policy to check OIDC claims.

 ### Manage the OIDC identity provider